MicrosoftDocs/well-architected/well-architected/cross-cutting-guides/implementing-recommendations.md

 > [!TIP]
 > [DevOps Tooling for Well-Architected Recommendation Process](https://github.com/Azure/WellArchitected-Tools/tree/main/WARP/devops#readme) provides example scripts that can help you create automation for backlog integration.
 These scripts show one way to import the recommendations from the Well-Architected Review CSV file into an existing Azure DevOps or GitHub organization.

+## Add an executive summary in your final report

+Executive summary has to be understandable by all types of audiences, as well as give a 50,000-foot view of the whole thing.
+Address following questions:
+- What is this report about?
+- What did you assess?
+(Pillars, etc.)
+- How did you do the assessment?
+(Workshops, hands-on investigation, etc.)
+- Why are you using Microsft Azure?
+What are the key takeaways?
+For example, what are your main issues?
+What have you done well?
+- What is your solution?
+How are you trying to overcome those issues?
+- What are the milestones to improve the situation?
+Briefly summarize what each milestone will achieve.

 ## Prioritize and implement recommendations

 Workload owners and key stakeholders should prioritize the recommendations in accordance with the team's standard work prioritization process, factoring in the applicability of the recommendations and any tradeoffs associated with a specific design decision.
 For example, recommendations might be assigned to a specific owner, or a recommendation might be postponed or dismissed.
 Like all planned work, the recommendation should be tracked until it's resolved, as part of the workload's SDLC.